 Whatever you do, make sure to wash your hands thoroughly after handling fresh jalapenos and don’t touch sensitive areas, like eyes!!

-STEP 2.
-Fill the poppers
+2. Fill the poppers

 Fill the jalapeno halves with about 1.5 teaspoons of cream cheese.
 Again, we’re using flavored cream cheese for the filling, instead of plain, so it’s plenty flavorful!